optics-dev/Monocle/docs/src/main/mdoc/focus.md

   .modify(_ + 1)
 ```

-## Update a single element inside a List/Vector
+## Update a single element inside a List

 In this example, `User` contains a `List` of `DebitCard`.
 Let's imagine we want to update the expiration date of
-the first debit card.
+the second debit card.

 ```scala mdoc:reset:silent
 import java.time.YearMonth